 Pasar Ubud* (to practice your bargaining skills go here after 9am)

 Jalan Gootama (also spelled Goutama)

 Definitely my favourite street to take a leisurely stroll.
 Jl Gootama is a great alley way for window shopping and grabbing a bite to eat.
 Here, one can find Ubud’s only movie theatre, Ashtanga yoga, and trendy acai bowls.
 Food ranges from sushi, Thai, Italian, & French cuisines to an auspicious campur (mix) of warungs (Indonesian food stalls).

 Jl Gootama runs parallel and sits between Jl Monkey Forest and Jl Hanonman.
 The street, named after Siddhārtha Gautama (the Buddha), is hard to miss because the entrance is flanked by two siting Buddha statues.
 It’s a shame motor vehicles are allowed on this narrow street.
 But, dodging dogs/roosters/motor bikes/tour buses are all part of the fun of Ubud.

 Threads of Life

-Excellent Indonesian cuisine from Padang.
-Very reasonable prices.
-Bonus: recently put in a dedicated vegetarian section with red rice option.
+Excellent Indonesian Minang Padang cuisine.
+Very reasonable prices (low for tourists – okay for locals).
+Bonus: they recently put in a dedicated vegetarian section with red rice option–crazy good.

-Red rice, vegetarian lumpia, tempe gorengan, and es jeruk (no sugar no straw) is my usual.
+Red rice, tempe gorengan, tahu dengan sambal hijau, and es jeruk (no sugar no straw) is my usual.
 Conveniently located next to Bali Buda and Ganesha Books on Jl Raya Ubud.
-The main post office and plenty of ATM machines are near by.
+The main post office and plenty of ATM machines are literally around the corner.